bamsrud01/flashcard-app/README.md

 ## Future Goals

+- Add different modes, such as providing multiple possible choices, and asking the user to pick the correct answer
 - Ability to rate and favorite flashcard sets
 - Improve visual information in calendar
 - Allow updates to be made more easily